vipickering/vincentp/_posts/2014-03-10-it-time-for-a-change.md

 - When a group begins to hone in on a good solution others are peer testing this approach as they go.
 - Everyone is involved all the time.

-At the end of the day, all the problems solved or part-solutions devised are uploaded to the website, with all attendees names attached.
-This way we are allowing unsolved questions and progress to be fed back to the website and help others who may be working individually on the solution as well.
+At the end of the day, all the problems solved or part-solutions devised are uploaded to the site, with all attendees names attached.
+This way we are allowing unsolved questions and progress to be fed back to the site and help others who may be working individually on the solution as well.

-In essence, what we are doing is creating a smart, productive, feedback loop, with peer review built-in, we raise questions on the website, filter them and disseminate them to the events taking place (worldwide).
-The events then feedback to the website with answers and development for all to see.
+In essence, what we are doing is creating a smart, productive, feedback loop, with peer review built-in, we raise questions on the site, filter them and disseminate them to the events taking place (worldwide).
+The events then feedback to the site with answers and development for all to see.
 Anyone can get involved and dedicate as much or as little time as they have but nothing should be lost, or contribution should be undervalued, because it’s inherently a positive productive format focused on problem solving.

 ## Taking Summit To It’s Conclusion

-Taking the idea further and my ultimate aim for the idea would be to build the website as an open source project.
+Taking the idea further and my ultimate aim for the idea would be to build the site as an open source project.
 Anyone could download the code and modify it for their problem type, and upload it to their server.
 It could be any industry,  not just web standards, imagine if this was how we decided political policies, or made decisions in any industry.
 The site then allows events to take place and filter results back to it.
-If you ran a large worldwide company, you could even run your own Summit events and website internally to raise problems with the company or fix existing issues in a positive format.
+If you ran a large worldwide company, you could even run your own Summit events and site internally to raise problems with the company or fix existing issues in a positive format.

 We work smarter, when we work together.
 That’s why I am not arrogant to believe what I have proposed being the perfect solution, or indeed think I can make this work better all on my own.
-I am in the process of writing the website specification and event format.
+I am in the process of writing the site specification and event format.
 Once I have the general format, I will put it out on my Github for general feedback and suggestion ideas.

-Summit, its website code and format is intended to always be open source and open for all to hack and use as they see fit. ~~If you are interested in learning more you can ask me yourself on Twitter @vipickering or follow @summit_event for updates on our progress, there should also be a website soon!~~
+Summit, its site code and format is intended to always be open source and open for all to hack and use as they see fit. ~~If you are interested in learning more you can ask me yourself on Twitter @vipickering or follow @summit_event for updates on our progress, there should also be a site soon!~~

 Let’s make the future great together.